mandelsoft/documents/config/README.md

 The expressive power comes from the evaluation logic as part of the installation code.
 Explicit specialized DSL can be seen as syntactical sugar to improve the readability.

-A tiny step forward is the possibility to incorporate reflection of the target environment into the parameterization of a configuration description.
+A tiny step forward is the abillity to incorporate reflection of the target environment into the parameterization of a configuration description.
 But a completely new quality only comes with the possibility to describe reactions on the actual target state compared with the described desired state.
-This not only means the evaluation of configuration values derived from installation steps or the actual target state, but the synchronization of installations steps and even deciding on installations steps because of configuration changes or, even more important, because of changed implementation decisions.
-This means that the installer might choose a changed mapping of the installation to elements into the target environment.
+This not only means the evaluation of configuration values derived from installation steps or the actual target state, but the bidirectional synchronization of installations steps and even deciding on installations steps because of configuration changes or, even more important, because of changed implementation decisions.
+This means that a new version of the installer might choose a changed mapping of the installation to elements into the target environment.
 This might cause additional actions, like data migrations, which must be synchronized with the other installation steps.

-All this requires code provided by the product or application, but the human operator still has to use his basic (simple) configuration setting for the particular installation instance.
+All this requires code provided by the product or application.
+At the same time the human operator should not be overwhelmed by the resulting internal complexity.
+Ideally, he just has to understand the basic (simple) configuration setting for the particular installation instance.

-Even with the described scenario separating configuration values from configuration element settings (as done by *Terraform* or *Crossplane* compositions) using an intermediate DSL, this kind of coding is required, because the set of mapped elements in the target environment might completely change after an update.
+Even with the separation of configuration values from configuration element settings (as done by *Terraform* or *Crossplane* compositions) by using an intermediate DSL, this kind of coding is required.
+It is necessary because the set of mapped elements in the target environment might completely change after an update.
 An *intermediate* DSL able to express all those cases is typically again a turing complete language, with synchronization, steps and explicit calls to the API of the target environment.

-Because of this, in most cases, it is more convenient for an installation developer to implement everything in the programming language he is used to.
-The only support by an installation framework should cover the access to the configuration values and potentially the execution and configuration of the installation process implementation itself.
+Because of this, in most cases, it is more convenient for an installation developer to implement everything in his prevelant programming language.
+The only support required from an installation framework should cover the access to the configuration values and potentially the execution and configuration of the installation process implementation itself.

-So, we are finally
-back to the very first picture by reducing the configuration description to the demands of the semantic of the installation, but never the concrete layout or the concretely maintained elements in the target environment.
-We can see that the flexibility for designing update procedures can only be increased by also increasing the abstraction level between  the configuration description and the elements required in the target domain.
+So, we are finally back to the very first picture by reducing the configuration description to the demands of the semantic of the installation.
+It never describes the concrete layout or the concretely maintained elements in the target environment.
+We can see that the flexibility for designing update procedures can only be increased to the necessary level by also increasing the abstraction level between the configuration description and the elements required in the target domain.

 <center>
 <img src="./media/abstract.png" style="width:50%" />
 </center>

-The conclusion therefore must be, that the flexibility really required to support necessary update steps and to decouple them from the configuration expected from the human operator in the long term can only be achieved by a very high abstraction between the configuration description and its final mapping to a composition of elements in the target environment.
-The description purely focuses on *what* should be achieved (the intent), but not *how* it could be achieved (the required implementation elements).
-Only this can assure, that the implementation can freely be chosen by the installer.
+The conclusion therefore must be, that the flexibility really required to support necessary update steps and to decouple them from the configuration expected from the human operator, in the long term, can only be achieved by a very high abstraction between the configuration description and its final mapping to a composition of elements in the target environment.
+The description purely
+focuses on *what* should be achieved (the intent), but not *how* it could be achieved (the required implementation elements).
+Only this can assure, that the implementation can freely be chosen by the installer without bothering the configuration description.

-When bringing all together, ongoing-drift control, extensibility, abstract configuration and full control of the implementation mapping, we end up in a framework, which looks as follows:
+When bringing all together, drift control, extensibility, abstract configuration and full control of the implementation mapping, we end up in a framework, which looks as follows: